 Website manager: Jan Castillo

-Earn Hours from Tree Education, as well as volunteering for Tree Projects, Arboretums, Tree Education Outreach, attending WTC-TUFC chapter meetings, committees, TUFC Conferences ---Turn Hours to Claire Barnett: Membership Chair
+Earn Hours from Tree Education, as well as volunteering for Tree Projects, Arboretums, Tree Education Outreach ( the chapter booth or table, teaching youth, or community organizations), attending WTC-TUFC chapter meetings, committees, TUFC Conferences.
+Check with Claire if you have any questions about hours that count. ---Turn Hours to Claire Barnett: Membership Chair

 Saturday, October 26, 2024.
 10am-4pm.
 Memphis Parks Fall Festival, 4223 Macon Rd, Memphis, TN.
-Volunteers needed for TUFC info table. --2 hr shifts or any time you can give.
-Contact Susan
+Volunteers needed for TUFC info table.
+2 hr shifts or any time you can give.
+WE HAVE 2 VOLUNTEERS SO FAR.
+WE NEED MORE HELP.
+Contact: Susan McKnight

 Championship Tree Team -- check with Judi See Tennessee's Championship Tree List https://naturalresources.tennessee.edu/champion-tree/